CatCoderr/ProtocolSidebar/README.md

 ## Features

 * No flickering (without using a buffer)
+* Does not require any additional libraries/plugins on the server
 * Easy to use
 * Optionally supports [Adventure API](https://docs.advntr.dev/text.html), [MiniMessage](https://docs.advntr.dev/minimessage/index.html), [MiniPlaceholders](https://github.com/MiniPlaceholders/MiniPlaceholders)
 * Extremely fast, can be used asynchronously